zGadli/zGadli/README.md

 ## Hi there 👋
 I am Kartik Gadagalli.
 I have a Bachelor's in Computer Engineering.
-Pursuing my Master's in Computer Science at SJSU.
 You can contact me at: kartikgadli303@gmail.com

 <!--